L-Dragon5/fan-event-scheduler/README.md

 Successor to the Fan Event Schedule.
 Schedule application for fan events built as a SaaS for ease-of-use for users.

-Built on Laravel REST API backend with a ReactJS frontend and MaterialUI.
+Built on Laravel and InertiaJS with a ReactJS frontend built with MaterialUI.

 ## To-Do
 - Main Site